MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 #### Highlight the selected network request in the Overview

-After you choose a network resource in order to inspect it, the Network panel now puts a blue border around that resource in the **Overview**.
-This is able to help you detect if the network request is happening earlier or later than expected.
+After you select a network resource in order to inspect it, the Network panel now puts a blue border around that resource in the **Overview**.
+This can help you detect if the network request is happening earlier or later than expected.

 :::image type="content" source="../../images/2019/12/overview.msft.png" alt-text="The Overview pane highlighting the inspected resource." lightbox="../../images/2019/12/overview.msft.png":::